01/01/18: Happy New Year 2018!

 Well, this is interesting: our 3rd Blizzard In 11 Days!
 I'm looking out the window with snow coming down so hard that it's tough seeing the trees in the backyard.
 We ultimately ended up with 26 inches being dumped on us up here with surrounding areas from 8 to 14 inches.
 It was quite a storm!

-It's been snowing since early morning, and the projection is for over a foot today with perhaps as much as another 3 to 5 inches tomorrow.
+It's been snowing since early morning, and the projection is for over a foot today with perhaps as much as another 3 to 5 inches tomorrow - which we got, and brought out total on the ground snow depth to 36 inches!
 This is the 3rd major storm to hit in 11 days, and New England is hunkered down for the worst.
 Most business are closed, and literally thousands of airline flights have been canceled.

 Sue caught this great picture of the barn at the height of the blizzard.